About Me

 A black and white photo of Sunny Crittenden circa 2001, when she was 22.
 She is wearing a vintage inspired Toronto Maple Leafs jersey and has her long blonde hair in pigtails.

 People started recognizing me from the internet and approaching me in public when I was in Toronto or other cities larger than my small hometown, which stayed blessedly oblivious for the most part.
 This often happened at inappropriate times, making me uncomfortable.
-It happened once when I was with my dad, who didn’t know about “Sunny From The Internet” but I had to tell him, it happened multiple times when I was with my kid, but the worst was when it happened when I was alone because you never know the intentions of a stranger, especially when they act so familiar because they read about your life on the internet.
+It happened once when I was with my dad, who didn’t know about “Sunny From The Internet” but I had to tell him.
+It happened multiple times when I was with my kid, but the worst was when it happened when I was alone because you never know the intentions of a stranger, especially when they act so familiar because they read about your life on the internet.
 Sometimes the person wouldn’t introduce themselves at all, but would e-mail me after the fact that they saw me somewhere.
-Strangers creeping on me in public without my knowledge!
-Thank god cell phones didn’t have cameras yet!
+Strangers creeping on me in public without my knowledge! 😟 Thank god cell phones didn’t have cameras yet!
 Scratching Post Nicole could relate because her face and music were plastered all over Much Music at the time, Canada’s version of MTV, and we often got “rockignized” together.
 She thought it was funny and cool, but I was never comfortable with it, and started going out less and less.

 A 320x240 pixel resolution webcam photo of a very pregnant, half naked Sunny Crittenden taken in late 2002 or very early 2003.
 The caption reads "Heavens no, hell yeah ;o)".